 Northern Midlands Council area

-The resident workers in Northern Midlands Council area have a lower proportion of people using public transport to get to work than Tasmania.
+Within the Northern Midlands Council area, there is a lower proportion of resident All industries workers using public transport to get to work than the Tasmania workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including: